How to make a Radar System

 }

-Next, the code in the invalid loop rotates the servo motor 0 to 180 degrees and 179 to 0, and the distance from one degree to one degree is printed on the sequential monitor.
+Next, the code in the void loop rotates the servo motor from 0 to 180 degrees and 179 to 0, and the distance from one by one degree is printed on the serial monitor.

 void loop() {